semgrep/semgrep-docs/docs/deployment/deployment-checklist.md

   - Deployment
 ---

-Before starting the deployment set-up, use this checklist to ensure that:
+Before starting the deployment setup, use this checklist to ensure that:

 - You have **access** to the resources needed to carry out the deployment.
 - You and your organization agree on the **scope** of the deployment.